AAAI2024 Global Competition on Math Problem Solving and Reasoning

 • “qtype”: The type of the question, with the value “short_answer” indicating that the question is a short answer question.

-• “problem”: the question string to a math competition question.
+• “problem”: The question content of a math competition question.

-• “knowledge_point_routes”: knowledge point route from coarse-grained to fine-grained.
+• “knowledge_point_routes”: The knowledge point route from coarse-grained to fine-grained.

 {